Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 1. Because the space is limited you need to cut the pcbs to the desired size of 18x11 holes.

-2. To connect more holes I used a short wire and soldered it to each hole and the pin of the arduino.
+2. To connect more holes I used a short wire and soldered it to each hole and the pin of the Arduino.

    | ![img2](breadboard.JPG) | ![img3](5v-gnd-line.JPG) |
    | :-: | :-: |
    | *cutted pcb with connection of holes* | *5V and gnd line from top* |

-3. As you can see I only soldered the pins of the arduino, that I needed.
+3. As you can see I only soldered the pins of the Arduino, that I needed.
-   On the left picture on the left hand side you can see the gnd and 5V line from the bottom.
+   On the left picture on the left-hand side you can see the gnd and 5V line from the bottom.
    The next step would be to connect the gnd-arduino-pin with the gnd line and the 5V pin with the 5V line.
    | ![img4](gnd-line.JPG) | ![img5](5V-line.JPG) |
    | :-: | :-: |